Jordanm96/fresh-tomatoes/README.md

 ## Overview

 _**Healthy Tomatoes** (inspired by rotten tomatoes) is an application that will allow users to access a list of movies with reviews written by the users themselves.
 People who access this app will create an account so that they may view and add movies they have watched.
 Movies added by the user will include the title, poster image, and a brief plot description.
 Aside from the details of the movie, each film will also contain a list of user reviews.
-The user gets to become a movie critic themselves, as they write their own personal opinions on the movie and leave it with a rating to help other users decide what to watch next.
+Healthy Tomatoes allows the user to become a movie critic, as they write their own personal opinions on the movie and leave it with a rating to help other users decide what to watch next.

 <br>